pacorta/small-business-helper/README.md

 Goals for next commit:
 - Add an invitation system so that an admin can invite employees (businessId is assigned to employee upon invitation).
 - Custom sales data export in CSV format to email, WhatsApp, etc.

+### Git commit #8

+- Set up employee invitation system with code generation and expiration
+- Set up onboarding and role-selection system via AuthWrapper
+- Added real-time user state listening using Firestore snapshots
+- Implemented RoleSelectionScreen with invitation code verification (New business admin option is pending)
+- Added support for pending invitations and cancellation (EmployeesScreen)
+- Updated AppUser model to detect onboarding status (needsOnboarding)
+- Added CSV export functionality in PreviousSalesScreen
+- Applied UI/UX refinements to login and employee management screens
+- Refactored main.dart to use AuthWrapper and route onboarding correctly

+#### The following section contains a little bit of brainstorm and rambling on:
+Goals to achieve the MVP:
+- Add the possibility to become the admin of a new business.
+  - Add a new dashboard in case someone is the admin of multiple businesses.
+  - Give them the option to switch between businesses easily.
+  - Maybe give the option of combining the earnings of two businesses?
+- Add limits of invitations to new employees to avoid abuse of tokens.
+- Improve the HTML of the email sent in invitation.
+Also add more info/instructions.

+Future improvements:
+- Add different ways to calculate the total of the entire sale.
+The point of the app is to calculate between sales, so it has to be fast and efficient.
+- Add new sales info filters.
+By date-ranges, employees (only viewed by admin), etc.
+- Notifications to the owner when the new employee accepts the invitation.

+Monetization ideas:
+- Owning multiple businesses could be a paid feature.
+- Multiple employees could also be a paid feature.

+#### Notes:
+- In the future, I will need to update the version of Node.js and firebase-functions.
+- The way I handle the idling of new registered users from the login screen going to the role selection screen is not the best, but it works.
+It creates a new document in firebase temporarily; if the user decides not to do anything, the document will be deleted.
+The ideal situation is to never create this document, but I will leave it for later.
+- Had to manually add the roles of the App Engine default service account (Cloud Build Service Account, Cloud Functions Developer, Editor).
+Don't know if this is normal.